HomeDicator/HomeDicator-Templates/README.md

 </div>

 ## Configuration
-Copy the `HomeDicator.yaml` folder into your esphome config folder.
+Copy both the `HomeDicator.yaml` and the `HomeDicator` folder into your esphome config folder.
+Copy the folder `HomeDicator` from the [ESPHome-Package](https://github.com/HomeDicator/ESPHome-Package) into your esphome config folder.
 You can have multiple `HomeDicator.yaml` files with different names for different devices.
+The folder must retain its name and does not need to be duplicated for each device.

 Open the `HomeDicator.yaml` and get conformable with its settings.